leafsphp/docs/src/modules/session/index.md

 #### Setting multiple values

-In v2.0, `set` can take in an array if you wish to set multiple values or just want to use one.
+`set` can take in an array if you wish to set multiple values or just want to use one.

 ```php
 Session::set(["username" => $username, "mobile_number" => $mobile_number]);